dotnet/aspire-samples/samples/DatabaseMigrations/README.md

 - `DatabaseMigrations.MigrationService` - A background worker app that applies migrations when it starts up.
 - `DatabaseMigrations.ApiModel` - The EF Core context, model and migrations.
 This project is used by the API and migration service.

+`DatabaseMigrations.ApiService` and `DatabaseMigrations.MigrationService` reference a SQL Server resource.
+During local development the SQL Server resource is launched in a container.

 ## Demonstrates

 - How to create migrations in an Aspire solution